Orbifold quantum D-modules associated to weighted projective spaces: Direct approach from the D-module

-More precisely, if we identify $\calM$ with the space of meromorphic sections of the trivial bundle, we may regard $1,\h\b,\dots,(\h\b)^{\s-1}$ as a local basis of sections, and the action of $\b$ on $\calM$ defines a connection on the bundle, with local connection matrix $\Om$.
+More precisely, if we identify $\calM$ with a space of meromorphic sections of the trivial bundle, we may regard $1,\h\b,\dots,(\h\b)^{\s-1}$ as a local basis of sections, and the action of $\b$ on $\calM$ defines a connection on the bundle, with local connection matrix $\Om$.

-If we replace $\h\b$ by an abstract (commutative) variable $p$, then set $\h=0$, we obtain from $\calM$ a commutative ring generated by $p$ which is subject to the relation $w^w p^\s - q$, and with a distinguished basis $1,p,\dots,p^{\s-1}$.
-Restricting the coefficients to be polynomials in $q^{1/\s}$ for convenience, we obtain the \ll abstract orbifold quantum cohomology ring\rr
+If we replace $\h\b$ by an abstract (commutative) variable $p$, then set $\h=0$, we may construct from $\calM$ a commutative ring generated by $p$ which is subject to the relation $w^w p^\s - q$, and which has $1,p,\dots,p^{\s-1}$ as an additive $\C[q^{\pm1/l}]$-basis.
+That is, we have the \ll abstract orbifold quantum cohomology ring\rr

-The matrix of Theorem \ref{matrix} does indeed satisfy the relation $w^w p^\s - q$, so our ring $QA$ is isomorphic to the orbifold quantum cohomology ring of $\P(w)$.